TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-To perform some `Reverse Engineering`, we copy the binary to our local machine with `scp`:
+To perform some `Reverse Engineering`, we copy the binary to our local machine using `scp`:

 <br />